Photography in China

-Photography in China dates back to the mid-19th century with the arrival of European photographers in Macao.
+Photography in China (in Chinese 攝影 shè yǐng, literally ‘capturing images’, although other appellations exist) dates back to the mid-19th century with the arrival of European photographers in Macao.
 In the 1850s, western photographers set up studios in the coastal port cities, but soon their Chinese assistants and local competition spread to all regions.

 By the end of the 19th century, all major cities had photographic studios where middle-class Chinese could have portraits taken for family occasions.
 Western and Chinese photographers documented ordinary street life, major wars, and prominent figures.
 Affluent Chinese adopted photography as a hobby; Empress Dowager Cixi had her portrait taken repeatedly.
 In the 20th century, photography in China—as in other countries around the world—was used for recreation, record keeping, newspaper and magazine journalism, political propaganda, and fine-art photography.

 Overview

 According to the scholar Meccarelli, Chinese photography is the result of several factors.
 These include the study of optics (invention of camera obscura), the development of modern chemistry (photosensitive substances), the diffusion and settlement of Western medicine (especially anatomy), the presence of Westerners and missionaries (know-how and use of the photographic tool) Photographers were interested not only in recording what they saw, but also in using new techniques to express traditional aesthetics and poetics.